Enlightenment is a destructive process.

-I awoke, only to find the rest of the world still sleeping.
+I awoke, only to find the rest of the world still sleeping. – Leonardo daVinci

 How can I possibly explain something so deep, beyond the mind, where people have no concepts or understanding?
 What I woke up to I call Knowings, as opposed to knowledge.
-Knowledge comes from outside of the Self, either from the world, or from “up above”.
+Knowledge comes from outside of the Self, either from the world or from ‘up above.’
 Knowings are who you are.
 It is not new information, but rather an awakening to your true Self.
 Someone who has not awakened to his true Self has a difficult time understanding.
 They believe it is just knowledge, a different set of beliefs.
 Therefore people say things like, “That is your idea of Truth.
 It’s different from mine.” or “There is no absolute Truth, only relative truths.”
 They think they are only my beliefs.
-It is quite pointless to explain this to people, because all they know is beliefs.
+It is quite pointless to explain this to people because all they know is beliefs.
 So I remain alone, with but a few friends that have experienced their own dark night of the soul, and awakened to their true Self, if sometimes only a glimmer.
-That is all it takes for one to see that their is a deep consciousness separate from the vast majority of people.
+That is all it takes for one to see that there is a deep consciousness separate from the vast majority of people.

-Walking on that road alone
+Walking on that road alone.

-On the road to the Self
+On the Road to the Self

 When one decides to take the Siddhartha road to the Self, he soon realizes he is alone on that road.
 The herd is going in the opposite direction.
 One must be prepared for that, to find comfort in being alone, not understood by others.